Crazy Things that Professional Portrait Photographers Do

 Photo shoot with Shirlene Chew at Tanjong Pagar

 It happened that the wind was abnormally strong that time but we had to proceed with the planned photo shoot.
-My lighting equipment almost fell many times even with assistant around.
+My lighting equipment almost fell many times even with assistants around.

 Shooting with fake snow - soap